Rurusetto/rurusetto/README.md

 ### Build this website

-Run this command inside the Rūrusetto directory, complete build will available in `public` directory inside source code directory.
+Run this command inside the Rūrusetto directory, complete build will be available in `public` directory inside source code directory.

 ```shell
 hugo